dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```

 ### 2.3.
 Prototypical Members
 Who are the prototypical members of the cluster?
-That is, who is closest to the centroid?.
-Algorithmically, for each center, for each player, we need to calculate total Euclidean distance to each center then return the row with the lowest distance to each center.
+That is, who is closest to the centroid?
+Algorithmically: for each center, for each player, we need to calculate total Euclidean distance to each center then return the player with the lowest distance to each center.

 ```r
 vars <- colnames(scaled_3_vars)